grantrygh/components-1/README.md

 Things to note:

 1. Any key in the default theme can be overridden, and the default theme can be imported to be extended.
-2. Colors will be merged in by default, and therefore does not require extending the default themehouse.
+2. Colors will be merged in by default, and therefore does not require extending the default theme.
 3. Brand colors, as well as a few others, are objects that contain multiple shades of the base color.
 When passing a new brand color, they must be sent within the generateShades() function.
 4. For more control of the theme, individual components can also be re-styled.